PoisotLab/EcologicalNetworks.jl/docs/src/properties/resilience.md

 # Resilience

-Species interaction networks provide the interactions of the individual species.
-We provide the metrics proposed by Gao et al (2016) that summarize the global behaviour of complex unipartite networks.
+We provide the metrics proposed by Gao et al (2016) which summarize the global behaviour of complex unipartite networks.
 The dynamics of a system of N components (nodes/species) can follow the coupled nonlinear differential equation